alfonsof/azure-java-examples/azureblobstoragedownload/README.md

 This folder contains a Java application example that handles Blob storage on Microsoft Azure.

-Download a file from a Blob Storage container in an Azure storage account.
+Download a Blob from a Blob Storage container in an Azure storage account.

 ## Requirements